NNPCL pays $1.1bn to AKK contractors, targets Q3 completion date

 By Obas Esiedesa

-ABUJA-THE Group CEO of NNPC Limited, Mele Kyari has disclosed that contractors handling the 614Km Ajaokuta-Kaduna-Kano gas pipeline project have so far been paid $1.1 billion.
+THE Group CEO of NNPC Limited, Mele Kyari, has disclosed that contractors handling the 614Km Ajaokuta-Kaduna-Kano gas pipeline project have so far been paid $1.1 billion.

-Mr. Kyari told journalists during an inspection visit to one of the project sites located at Ahoko Community in Kogi State, that NNPC has the capacity to singlehandedly finance the project.
+Kyari told journalists during an inspection visit to one of the project sites located at Ahoko community in Kogi State, that NNPC had the capacity to singlehandedly finance the project.

-The AKK pipeline project has a total cost of $2.5 billion, down from the $2.8 billion initiatially approved by the Federal Executive Council in 2018.
+The AKK pipeline project has a total cost of $2.5 billion, down from the $2.8 billion initiatially approved by the Federal Executive Council, FEC, in 2018.

-Kyari explained that work was going on in at least 30 sites along the project route.

-He said: “Our contractor, our staff, who are doing everything possible to deliver this project, and we are most grateful to them, and we appreciate the great work that they are doing.
-And, of course.
+”Now, this company can fund this project, so we do not need any support on this project, we will deliver it.

 “As we speak now, we don’t owe a dollar to our contractors today.
-We paid all the invoices and there are over thirty sites that are active today in this project.
-And we are very, very hopeful and optimistic, we will deliver this project”, he stated.
+We paid all the invoices and there are over 30 sites that are active today in this project.
+And we are very, very hopeful and optimistic, we will deliver this project,” he stated.

 Challenges to AKK project

-While acknowledging that there are challenges facing the execution of the projects, he said the company with the support of the Federal Government was working to resolve them.
+While acknowledging that there were challenges facing the execution of the projects, he said the company, with the support of the Federal Government, was working to resolve them.

+”The Nigerian Army, Department of State Service, DSS, and all of other government security agencies should make sure that our workers work safely and we are also able to continue this project uninterrupted.
+We are most grateful to this team.

-“And we are sure Nigerians, that this project is different and this project will be delivered”, he added.
+“We are sure Nigerians, that this project is different and this project will be delivered,” he added.

-In his briefing on the project’s progress, the Project Manager, Oilserve Limited, Steve Nnorom said there are 15 active wielding sites in the area, assuring that the project will be delivered on schedule.
+In his briefing on the project’s progress, the Project Manager, Oilserve Limited, Steve Nnorom, said there were 15 active wielding sites in the area, assuring that the project would be delivered on schedule.

 Disclaimer